 American Express also offers a few different cards that earn Air Miles instead of other points currencies.
 While I wouldn’t recommend using the cards for any everyday spend, getting the cards for their welcome bonus can make sense, especially when chasing Air Miles status (more on that to come).

 The American Express Air Miles Platinum Card doles out a welcome bonus of 2,000 Air Miles for spending $1,500 within the first three months.
-The annual fee is only $65.
+The annual fee is $120 for this card.

 Besides the Amex Air Miles Platinum, the following cards are also available: